minqianlu/viewer/README.md

 # Browser

-A framework for reusable components to render and modify SocialDB by Near Social.
+A framework for reusable components to render and modify SocialDB by Near Social+.

 ## Setup & Development